Why Beauty on the Black Panther Red Carpet Is Empowering

 Black Panther's red carpet events celebrates more than just the release of the Marvel movie.

 "We're in very unique time when people are wanting something different," Lupita's hairstylist, Vernon Francois, told E!
-News.
+News to explain the rise of natural hairstyles on and off of the carpet in the last three years.

 The beauty expert, who specializes in natural texture and has a clear passion for helping women transition their hair, told us that Lupita's hairstyle for the Met Gala 2016, an architectural bun that stood over a foot tall, was a defining moment of his career.
 It was a moment in which his talent manifested a viral social media conversation on what is beautiful and acceptable on the carpet.